 At least 2 weeks before the date of the hearing, we will publish hearing details and the allegations against you on our website.

-After the hearing, we will also publish outcomes on our website and the online register (where applicable).
+After the hearing, we will also publish outcomes on our website and the social worker's public extract of the register (where applicable).
 You can read more about what fitness to practise information we publish in our fitness to practise publications policy.